The Best Things To Do In Buenos Aires Argentina

 Plaza de Mayo is located in the center of Buenos Aires and is easily accessible from any point in the Argentine capital.

-It is a good starting point for your Buenos Aires itinerary, as some of the most important buildings in Buenos Aires are located around the Plaza de Mayo.
+It is a good starting point for your Buenos Aires itinerary, as some of the most important buildings and things to see in Buenos Aires are located around the Plaza de Mayo.
 Here are the buildings around Plaza de Mayo that you should not miss.

 Casa Rosada